Medical Malpractice Claims in Atlanta, Georgia

 For many people, pharmaceutical products are a crucial means to helping regulate serious health conditions that would otherwise place our lives in danger.
 We trust that our doctors, nurses, pharmacists, and other healthcare professionals will take great care to ensure that we receive the proper type and dosage of medication necessary to control our medical issues.
 Unfortunately, this is not always the case.

 When medication errors occur, they can have devastating consequences for you and your loved ones.
-If you have suffered an injury due to a medication error, the Atlanta medical malpractice lawyer at Robbins & Associates, PC is here to help you receive the compensation you deserve.
+If you have suffered an injury due to a medication error, the Atlanta medical malpractice lawyer at Robbins Law, PC is here to help you receive the compensation you deserve.

 Our firm has been fighting for the rights of injured victims just like you since 1978.
 We have seen firsthand the tragedies that result when healthcare professionals fail to provide adequate care to their patients, and we are committed to standing by your side through the entire process so that the negligent parties will be held accountable for your damages.